firecmsco/firecms/website/docs/properties/config/string.md

   preview.
 * `storagePath` Absolute path in your bucket.
 You can specify it directly or use a callback
-* `acceptedFiles` File MIME types that can be uploaded to this reference.
+* `acceptedFiles` File [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) that can be uploaded to this reference.
+Note that you can also use the asterisk notation, so `image/*` accepts any image file, and so on.
 * `metadata` Specific metadata set in your uploaded file.
 * `fileName` You can specify a fileName callback if you need to customize the name of the file